Uniform title

 A uniform title in library cataloging is a distinctive title assigned to a work which either has no title or has appeared under more than one title.
 Establishing a uniform title is an aspect of authority control.
 The phrases conventional title and standard title are sometimes used; Resource Description and Access uses preferred title; while the 2009 Statement of International Cataloguing Principles deprecates "uniform title" in favour of authorized access point.

 There are many instances in which a uniform title can be used.
 Anonymous works such as sacred texts and folk tales may lack an obvious title: for instance, the Bible, Epic of Gilgamesh, Beowulf, or the Chanson de Roland.
 Works of art and music may contain no text that can be used for reference.
-A uniform title allows all versions of the work to collocate under one title and will reference all of the items to which the uniform title applies.
+A uniform title allows all versions of the work to collate under one title and will reference all of the items to which the uniform title applies.

 For example, if a library has 10 copies of Crime and Punishment, each in a different language, an online library catalogue can display all of the copies of the book together under the chosen uniform title.
 The library could also list any copies of Crime and Punishment in other media, such as film adaptations or abridged editions, under the same uniform title.
 This can help a library patron when searching the online catalog find all of the versions of Crime and Punishment at once instead of searching for each foreign title or film individually.

 Uniform titles are particularly useful when cataloguing music, where pieces of music are often known by multiple valid titles and those titles are known in multiple languages, or when an individual work has been adapted as a contrafactum.

 The Library of Congress provides an example of how books of the New Testament are referred to in the Anglo-American Cataloging Rules: